 15 semester credit hours

-Course ID Course Name Credits CIS220 Storage Area Networks and Disaster Recovery 3 CIS220L Storage Area Networks and Disaster Recovery Lab 1 CIS410 Security Systems Administration 3 CIS425L Advanced Defense and Countermeasures Lab 1 CIS305 Advanced Linux Administration 3 EET282 Wireless Security 3 CIS491 Externship-CIS Sr. I-a 1
+Course ID Course Name Credits CIS220 Storage Area Networks and Disaster Recovery 3 CIS220L Storage Area Networks and Disaster Recovery Lab 1 CIS410 Security Systems Administration 3 CIS425L Advanced Defense and Countermeasures Lab 1 CIS305 Advanced Linux Administration 3 CIS411 Ethical Hacking II 3 CIS491 Externship-CIS Sr. I-a 1

 Students in the B.S. in Computer & Information Science program develop planning, design, implementation, and support skills in operating systems, networking, software programs, and security.
 Students develop additional focused skills based on which major the student pursues.
 Students also learn principles of excellent customer service in order to assist clients with technical issues.

 Upon successful completion of the Bachelor of Science in Computer & Information Science, graduates are able to:

 - Design, implement, and evaluate computer-based solutions that incorporate the appropriate computing requirements identified through the analysis of specific organizational or computing problems

 - Function effectively on teams to establish goals, plan tasks, meet deadlines, manage risk, and produce deliverables